Hierosoft/maniforge/readme.md

     - (or "upload and monitor" if you have the device connected, but if that fails to upload, continue below)
   - Copy the firmware.bin file (location is shown in the output, such as `C:\Users\Jatlivecom\git\Marlin\.pio\build\LPC1769\firmware.bin`) to a microSD card.
   - Safely eject the microSD card.
-  - Insert the microSD into a BTT SKR V1.4 TURBO board and restart it.
+  - Insert the microSD into a BTT SKR V1.4 TURBO board and restart it (The flashing process will automatically start when firmware.bin is present.
+Then it will rename firmware.bin to firmware.CUR).

+### Configure the TFT
+- Build TFT firmware update using `utilities/TFT24-build_SDCard.py`.
+- Power off the mainboard.
+- Connect EXP1 and EXP2
+  - If using (or any MKS board apparently), cut off the notches and insert EXP1 and EXP2 the opposite way (resolves [#14 The display doesn't turn on with (only) EXP1 and EXP2 connected if using an A3S (MKS board) with a BTT TFT24 V1.0](https://github.com/poikilos/r2x_14t/issues/14)) as per [BigTreeTech Screens TFT24 V1.1 and TFT35 V3.0 Touch Screen Display compatible 12864LCD](https://www.youtube.com/watch?v=rexqrW6PbnQ) (See [15:29](https://www.youtube.com/watch?v=rexqrW6PbnQ&t=15m29s)).
+- Insert the card into the display.
+- Power on the mainboard (or power the display any other way) and the flashing process will start automatically.

 ## Project Status